TheJacksonLaboratory/Gopher/docs/running.rst

  .. figure:: img/VPVsimple.png
    :scale: 100 %
-   :alt: VPV Simple RALGDS
+   :alt: Simple RALGDS

-	 VPV viewpoint for promoter 2 of the RALGDS gene.
+	 Viewpoint for promoter 2 of the RALGDS gene.

 For the extended approach, promoters can have multiple fragments.
-In the following example, VPV has selected 	 7 fragments for the 5th (most 3') of five promoters of hte ZBTB16 gene.
+In the following example, GOPHER has selected 7 fragments for the 5th (most 3') of five promoters of hte ZBTB16 gene.
 Several of the candidate fragments were rejected because they were too small (89 nt, 77 nt, 20 nt, and 0 nt).
 One 715 nt fragment was rejected because it GC content was above threshold (71.33%), and one 320 nt fragment was rejected because of a repeat content of 73.75%.
 None of the reject fragments would be expected to perform well in a capture Hi-C experiment.

  .. figure:: img/VPVextended.png
    :scale: 100 %
-   :alt: VPV Extended ZBTB16
+   :alt: Extended ZBTB16

-	 VPV viewpoint for promoter 5 of the ZBTB16 gene.
+	 GOPHER viewpoint for promoter 5 of the ZBTB16 gene.

 Zooming in and out